camr0/ftpgrab/docs/config/download.md

 ## `tempDir`

-set a custom temporary directory to download files. (tempFist must be enabled).
+set a custom temporary directory to download files. (tempFirst must be enabled).

 !!! example TODO